programs

 • Writing: Practice writing short sentences and more spelling practice for concepts taught in reading.

-• Comprehension: Elaborate on all concepts covered in Level 1 plus higher numbers, question words, alhurum hijri months, Ramadan, Eid, pillars of Islam, and Arab country’s capitals in Arabic.
+• Comprehension: Elaborate on all concepts covered in Level 1, plus higher numbers, question words, alhurum hijri months, Ramadan, Eid, pillars of Islam, and Arab countries’ capitals in Arabic.
 Understanding spoken Arabic through short audio and or video clips.

-• Conversation: Build on basic phrases to converse in Arabic.
-More grammar skills are covered here throughout eight units.
+• Conversation: Build on basic phrases to engage in dialogue in Arabic.
+Grammar skills are covered throughout eight units.

-This level is offered to ages six years old and older.
+This level is offered to children aged six and older.

 The main objectives at Level 3 are: